Hikaru Utada: 2004–2005: Foray into international market, and Exodus

 In mid-2004, Utada moved back to New York, and began work on a recording contract with Island Def Jam Music Group.
-On October 5, 2004, she released a North American English-language debut album, Exodus, under the newly announced stage name "Utada".
+On October 5, 2004, they released a North American English-language debut album, Exodus, under the newly announced stage name "Utada".
 It was released on September 9 in Japan, with a special booklet and housed in a cardboard slipcase.
-In an MTV interview, she expressed skepticism about this American success: "I don't think it's the music that I'm concerned about.
+In an MTV interview, they expressed skepticism about this American success: "I don't think it's the music that I'm concerned about.
 It's obviously that I look really different and there really aren't any completely Asian people [who are popular singers in the U.S.] right now."
-She also remarked on the album not being one that pandered to fans, but wanting to make it anyway.
-Exodus became her fourth consecutive release to debut at number 1 and boasted 500,000 copies in its first-week sales in Japan.
+They also remarked on the album not being one that pandered to fans, but wanting to make it anyway.
+Exodus became their fourth consecutive release to debut at number 1 and boasted 500,000 copies in its first-week sales in Japan.
 American sales were not quite as successful: it reached number 160 in the US Billboard 200 chart; and peaked at number 5 in the Heatseekers chart.
 "Easy Breezy" was released as the lead single in early August 2004, followed up by "Devil Inside" six weeks later.
 Utada appeared on the cover of Interview magazine's June 2005 issue.

 "Exodus '04" was released at the end of June 2005 and featured remixes from the Scumfrog, Richard Vission, JJ Flores and Peter Bailey.
 In the UK, Mercury added another two remixes for "You Make Me Want to Be a Man" in the original album, titled "You Make Me Want to Be a Man (Bloodshy & Avant Mix)" and "You Make Me Want to Be a Man (Junior Jack Mix)".
 By the end of the year, Utada was voted "Number 1 Favorite Artist of 2004" by Oricon's annual readers poll.
 The fourth single from Exodus, "You Make Me Want to Be a Man", was released in October 2005 in the UK.
 "Devil Inside" became a club hit in the U.S. and topped the Billboard Hot Dance/Club Airplay charts.
 Both the Exodus album and the "You Make Me Want to Be a Man" single were released in the UK, with different artwork from the US and Japanese versions.